matarina/pyrola.nvim/README.md

 # Pyrola

-`pyrola` is  crafted to deliver a multi-language supported REPL (Read-Eval-Print Loop) experience within the Neovim environment.
-This innovative tool empowers users to engage in interactive programming, enabling them to swiftly inspect variables in real-time and visualize output images seamlessly.
+If you are seeking an alternative to Jupyter, Spyder, or RStudio, Pyrola is the solution.
+Designed to deliver a multi-language REPL (Read-Eval-Print Loop) experience within Neovim, this tool helps users—particularly data scientists—excel at interactive programming.
+It enables real-time variable inspection and image visualization.
+Since it is based on Jupyter, in theory, any language with a Jupyter kernel can be integrated into Pyrola.

 ## DEMO
 <div align="center">
   <a href="https://www.youtube.com/watch?v=S3arFOPnD40">